abdlehroub/Employee-Management-System/README.md

 # Employee-Management-System
-System to add employees an managing their information
+System to add employees an managing their information We use Java and java fx to create this project